Affiliate links on Android Authority may earn us a commission. Learn more.

 Another major change is the lack of smart speaker functionality.
 The lack of an audio setup like the Nest Wifi Points means you can’t use any of Google’s Pro-tier routers as stand-ins for a Google Nest speaker.
 On the plus side, the Nest Wifi system only had ethernet ports on the main routers, not the ports.

 However, now that the nodes are always identical, the guaranteed two ethernet ports per node open up extra opportunities due to their ethernet ports.
-First, for those that want faster communication between the nodes, you can set up a wireless backhaul with the Pro.
+First, for those who want faster communication between the nodes, you can set up a wireless backhaul with the Pro.
 Doing this lets the nodes communicate directly, instead of relying on the 6GHz spectrum.
 The extra ports can also be useful for bridges and other wired smart home devices.

 Most mesh routers on the market come in simple colors like gray, white, black, or some combination.
 Google goes a very different route with its natural earth tones.
 There are four different colors to pick from: Snow (pictured), Linen, Fog, and Lemongrass.